MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 <a name="Prerequisites"></a>
 ### Prerequisites ###

-The following is required to complete following item:
+The following is required to complete this hands-on lab:

 - A Windows Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)